 What Is Google AdWords?

-In case you haven’t figured it out yet, Google AdWords is an advertising platform that helps you manage your online marketing strategy.
+Google AdWords is an advertising platform that helps you manage your online marketing strategy.
 It’s free to sign up, which means you only pay when someone clicks on your ad.

 AdWords lets you set an advertising budget, track your progress, and adjust your strategy based on data from detailed reports.
 Its effectiveness is only multiplied when linked to other Google tools like AdSense and Analytics.